afunkhouser/team1_groupProject/README.md

 THEN I am presented with the resume submitted, if I have been contacted by the employer, scheduled interviews, and follow up emails
 WHEN I view the calendar
 THEN I am presented with a customized schedule of meeting times and reminders that I have set for myself

+## API's used
+Google Search API
+USA Jobs API

+## HOW TO
+The website is used from left, right and bottom

+## CREDITS
+Alison Funkhouser
+Andy Chen
+Daniel Diez
+Korey Cheshire
+Lateah Holmes

+## Liscense